Defences to defamation

 - Discussion of government and political matters.
 Every Australian has an interest in disseminating and receiving information, opinions and arguments about the government and about political matters that affect Australians.
 When a defamatory statement is made to a wide audience (but not to electors in a single electorate), the publication must be reasonable.
 This usually means that the publisher must show that they had reasonable grounds for believing the statement to be true, took proper steps to verify it and, where possible, included a response from the person defamed.

 - Reasonable publication.
-The Defamation Act (s 30) contains a form of qualified privilege for publications made to the general public where the publisher’s conduct is ‘reasonable’.
+The Defamation Act (s 30) contains a form of qualified privilege for publications where the publisher’s conduct is ‘reasonable’.
 Whether conduct is reasonable is determined in accordance with factors set out in the Act.

 - the comment concerns a matter of public interest.
 This includes comments about the government, the administration of public services and institutions, and matters submitted to public criticism (e.g. books, plays, concerts and films);